AlexanderAnishchik/Multi-Container-Fibonacci/README.md

 - master contains kubernetes cluster setup and Github Actions to deploy to Azure AWS

 ## How To Run
-- To run docker-compose execute "docker-compose up -f docker-compose-dev.yml --build" in a solution directory.
-Open "localhost:80" URL in browser
+- To run docker-compose execute "docker-compose up -f docker-compose-dev.yml --build" in a solution directory
 - To run kubernetes execute "kubectl apply -f k8s" in a solution directory.
+Open "localhost:80" URL in browser